sander/choral-explanation/example/tip/watkunnenweleren-7455.md

   <https://www.e-notariado.org.br/>

-  *Are there similarities in the Brazilian trust services relating to the European qualified trust services and more specific in services like qualified validation service, qualified electronic delivery systems and for the future a qualified attribute attestation service as mentioned in the ARF (see **) .  \**
+  *Are there similarities in the Brazilian trust services relating to the European qualified trust services and more specific in services like qualified validation service, qualified electronic delivery systems and for the future a qualified attribute attestation service as mentioned in the ARF (see *[🌐 *Arquitetura da carteira europeia de identidade digital e quadro de referência | Shaping Europe’s digital future (*](https://digital-strategy.ec.europa.eu/pt/library/european-digital-identity-wallet-architecture-and-reference-framework)[🌐 *europa.eu*](http://europa.eu)[🌐 *)*](https://digital-strategy.ec.europa.eu/pt/library/european-digital-identity-wallet-architecture-and-reference-framework)*) .  \**

   The document mentioned in the link is about the European Digital Identity Wallet.
 In Brazil, due to the size of the population and the complexity of political issues, we have not made much progress regarding the new identity card (<https://www.gov.br/casacivil/pt-br/assuntos/noticias/2022/julho/nova-carteira-de-identidade-nacional-modelo-unico-a-partir-de-agosto>).
 Therefore, it is difficult to establish a comparison or basis for discussing this matter.
-Currently, in Brazil, access to various systems and services is still primarily based on ICP-Brasil certificates or through the  login.
+Currently, in Brazil, access to various systems and services is still primarily based on ICP-Brasil certificates or through the [🌐 Gov.br](http://Gov.br) login.

   <br>

-  \*Bijdragen zijn gelicenseerd onder \*.
+  \*Bijdragen zijn gelicenseerd onder \*[🌐 *CC BY 4.0*](https://creativecommons.org/licenses/by/4.0/deed.nl).

   ***
   Oorspronkelijk geantwoord door [🏔️ Sander Boer](https://alkem.io/tip/collaboration/watkunnenweleren-7455/posts/recapvanontmoeting-4331)